alepop/lisk-hd-key/README.md

 `path`  Derived from [BIP0044](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) we use the same pattern.
 Extra information on the what and why of the parameter can be found on the given url.

-> m / purpose' / coin_type' / account' / change / address_index
+> m / purpose' / coin_type' / account' / change' / address_index'

 **Usage**